Updated March 2019

 There are three avenues that Universal Owners may take to manage the risks associated with such externalities: active ownership, seeking to influence public policy and using an investment strategy influenced by ESG considerations.

-Now there is some skepticism – some of it justified, those who see this as a fad, a distraction, and those that worry about a superficial box-ticking attitude toward compliance with ESG requirements (a risk, for sure, and some will go this way, but not been my experience so far).
+Now there is skepticism – some of it justified, those who see this as a fad, a distraction, and those that worry about a superficial box-ticking attitude toward compliance with ESG requirements (a risk, for sure, and some will go this way, but not been my experience so far).
 And it has been amusing to see some of the virtue-signalling going on from the asset management community (interesting to hear how many asset managers have discovered that ESG is “in their DNA”, and see the scramble to appoint heads of ESG).
 But equally some assessments of ESG risks have genuinely been integrated into the way some managers invest for a while, without being highlighted as such, especially those that relate to financial risks.
-Its also understandable – and indeed a good thing – that this has given many in the industry a stronger purpose-led focus to their work.
-Balancing the debate are those who highlight the many diverse risks asset-owners already face – not all of which could or should possibly be separately managed, and the need to prioritise the core investing mission.
+Its also understandable – and indeed a good thing – that this has given many in the industry a stronger purpose-led focus to their work in some ways.
+Balancing the debate are those who highlight the many diverse risks asset-owners already face – not all of which could or should be singled out for individual management, and the need to prioritise the core investing mission.